Shariar-Hasan/Cpp-Snip/Readme.md

 If you have any feedback or issues with this extension, please feel free to submit an issue on the extension's GitHub repository: [Submit Issues](https://github.com/Shariar-Hasan/Cpp-Snip/issues)

-You can also find additional resources for learning C++ and competitive programming on the extension's website: [The Website is not build Yet](https://google.com)
+You can also find additional resources for learning C++ and competitive programming on the extension's website: [Official Website](https://shariar-hasan.github.io/Cpp-Snip/CodeSnipt/index.html)